David Bada

-David Bada (born April 24, 1995) is a German gridiron football defensive tackle for the Washington Commanders of the National Football League (NFL).
-A native of Munich, he played in the German Football League prior to joining Washington in 2020 as part of the NFL's International Player Pathway Program.
+David Bada (born April 24, 1995) is a German professional American football defensive tackle.
+A native of Munich, he played in the German Football League prior to spending four seasons with the Washington Commanders in the early 2020s as part of the NFL's International Player Pathway Program.

 Professional career

 Of Ghanaian descent, Bada was born on April 24, 1995, in Munich, Germany.
 He played in the German Football League as a member of the Munich Cowboys, Ingolstadt Dukes, and Schwäbisch Hall Unicorns, winning German Bowl XL with the latter in 2018.

+Washington Football Team/Commanders

 Bada was among several non-American players who participated in the National Football League's (NFL) International Player Pathway Program in 2019, with him being assigned to the Washington Commanders for the 2020 season.

 Bada spent the entire season with exempt status on Washington's practice squad, with him being retained under the same status for the 2021 season.
 He signed a futures contract with Washington on January 12, 2022.
 He was waived by the Commanders on August 30, 2022, and signed to the practice squad the next day.
 He moved to a standard practice squad contract in November 2022, which allowed him to play in games.

-He was signed to the active roster on December 31, 2022.
+Bada was signed to the active roster on December 31, 2022.
+He was placed on injured reserve after tearing his triceps during practice on August 3, 2023.

+Detroit Lions

+On July 25, 2024, Bada signed with the Detroit Lions.
+He was waived/injured on August 27, and placed on injured reserve.